 As the name indicates, the privacy extensions allow you to increase your privacy and control your internet experience by blocking unwanted ads and deleting third-party scripts that might send your data to a third party without your knowledge.

-To put it simply, you can’t rely entirely on these extensions because they are extra tools you can use for your overall security.
-Thus, using privacy extensions along with a VPN, Tor, or other end-to-end encryption apps is a better option to go with.
+Simply put, you can’t rely entirely on these extensions because they are extra tools you can use for your overall security.
+Thus, a better option is using privacy extensions and a VPN, Tor, or other end-to-end encryption apps.

 10. Use Encrypted Messaging Apps